 Prison has a certain culture of toughness.
 Issues such as masculine and / or cultural responses to grief, as well as prison restrictions (such as limited options for attending funerals) can have a strong impact on the ability of prisoners to resolve issues of loss and grief.

-Read the Department of Health Barriers to Palliative Care - Issues Report on People who are incarcerated (2019)
+Read the Department of Health and Aged Care - Barriers to Palliative Care - Issues Report on People who are incarcerated (2019)

 Read the Melbourne University blog: Caring for the terminally ill in prison